tekumara/setup-ubuntu/README.md

 curl -fsSL https://raw.githubusercontent.com/tekumara/setup-ubuntu/main/install.sh | bash -s -- --skip-install
 ```

+Or use [setup-ubuntu.yaml](setup-ubuntu.yaml) cloud config as your cloud-init userdata file.

 ## Development

 [Dockerfile](Dockerfile) is provided to help build the scripts.
 Each layer is a script and cached to make it easy to iterate on changes.